Nukesor/pueue/README.md

 - A callback hook to, for instance, set up desktop notifications.
 - A lot more.
 Check the -h options for each subcommand for detailed options.

-Works on Linux, MacOS and partially on Windows.
+Works on Linux and partially on MacOS and Windows.

 **Disclaimer:** Windows and MacOS don't yet support the full feature set: